-He expects it of himself, his 200-plus employees and of Matt Dougherty—his commercial lender at Community Bank, N.A.
+He expects it of himself, his 200-plus employees and of Matt Dougherty—his commercial lender at Community Bank.

 “I’m not always looking for the best deal.
 I’m looking for the service, and Community Bank provides some of the best,” Ruark said.
 “Matt’s there for us, he knows us, and he takes it personally knowing that we could take our business elsewhere if we want to.
 We’re not just a customer to him, and that means a lot to us.
 I consider Matt a good friend.”